Achievable logoAchievable logo

 Event reporting

-Like adverse events, medication errors must be reported to regulatory agencies, including FDA and state pharmacy boards.
-The report can be made by healthcare professionals as well as patients.
-These organizations collectively review error submissions.
-Case reports are published to educate healthcare professionals regarding errors and near misses.
-In some cases, the FDA may work with drug manufacturers and others to inform them about concerns with pharmaceutical labeling, packaging, and nomenclature to make appropriate changes to reduce the risk of medication errors.
+Like adverse events, medication errors must be reported to regulatory agencies, including the FDA and state pharmacy boards.
+Reports can be made by healthcare professionals and by patients.
+These organizations review error submissions collectively, and case reports may be published to educate healthcare professionals about errors and near misses.

 FDA MedWatch: Patients and healthcare practitioners can use FDA MedWatch to report medication errors and vaccine and drug adverse events.
 The FDA MedWatch reporting system provides a comprehensive sentry position for many medication errors.
 All errors need to be reported, whether they caused harm to the patient or not.